 Photographers of all ability, from beginners to more advanced.
-From compact camera, bridge camera to DSLR users (not suitable for mobile phone photographers).
+From compact camera, bridge camera to DSLR (not really suitable for mobile phone photographers).

 What to bring:

-Camera - Spare battery can be useful when using your camera a lot in the cold.
+Camera - Spare battery can be useful when using your camera all day.

 Lenses - A range of focal lengths will be useful, from wide angle to telephoto.